pantheon-systems/documentation/source/content/guides/new-dashboard/01-introduction.md

 Contact [Support](/support) or your Account Manager and ask for access to the New Dashboard and the supporting Slack Community.

-Once you're added to the project, navigate to your existing Dashboard, then add `beta` between `pantheon.io` and your [UUID](/glossary#uuid).
+Once you're added to the project, navigate to your existing Dashboard, then add `/beta/workspace/` between `pantheon.io` and your [UUID](/glossary#uuid).
 For example: `pantheon.io/beta/workspace/de305d54-75b4-431b-adb2-eb6b9e546014`.
 You'll be immediately transported to a blank page on the New Dashboard's Workspace.
 Click **Sites** on the left to get to the Sites view.

 ## Features of the New Dashboard